CSroseX/SafeExtensions/README.md

 - Optional TypeScript and linting/formatting configs

 ## Privacy
-No telemetry.
-No remote calls.
-All computation and storage are local.
+- No telemetry: nothing is tracked or sent anywhere
+- No remote calls: works fully offline
+- 100% local analysis & storage: all data stays on your device

 ## Contributing
 See docs/CONTRIBUTING.md for guidelines focused on privacy-first, readable, auditable changes.